mouhannad-sh/personal-CSS-guidlines/README.md

 16- If you are the type to include a whole css library and end up using only few lines from that library.
 Consider a career change.

+18- If you are a back-end developer, don't write CSS, please let a front end dev write the CSS pretty please, like seriously don't!

 17- seriously don't @extend when you can add that class to your HTML (everytime you do that an imaginary puppy dies)

 .... to be continued